-Chaloos Road is on the 20 of the world’s most spectacular roads list.
+Chaloos Road (Chalus Road) is on the 20 of the world’s most spectacular roads list.
 If you are thinking about having a tour to Iran, consider traveling on this road to the North of Iran as well.
 For those who have traveled on this road it is not strange to see Chaloos on this list.
 Millions of travelers throughout the year take this route to north part of Iran not only to enjoy the spectacular landscape of this part of country but also to enjoy the road as much as the destination.
 Chaloos road connects city of Karaj to Chaloos.

 About a century ago during the Qajar Dynasty there was no connecting road between Karaj and Chaloos, so the project initiated at this era.
 This road crosses through Alborz Mountains and as a result there were a lot of penetrations through rocks and mountains and workers had to work with the most basic tools such as pickax and shovel to carve the tunnels.
 In 1933 Chaloos Road was open for public use.